tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 **Take DVNA Offline**

 After the scans are complete, the running containers are stopped.
 Since we're working with a containerized application (DVNA), we need to perform tests on the latest available image on DockerHub.
 Hence, we remove the existing local  `appsecco/dvna` docker image to avoid running a container with older release of the application image.
-On the other hand, you don't need to remove the `mysql:5.7` image since we require v5.7 and not the latest version.
+On the other hand, you don't need to remove the `mysql:5.7` image, since we require v5.7 and not the latest version.

 **Deploy DVNA to Production**

-Finally, operations are performed on the Production VM over SSH (configured in the section titled `SSH Connection Between VMs`).  `vars.env` file is copied into Production server, and `dvna-app` and `dvna-mysql` containers are runthe Production server..
+Finally, operations are performed on the Production VM over SSH (configured in the section titled `SSH Connection Between VMs`).  `vars.env` file is copied into Production server, and the two containers; `dvna-app` and `dvna-mysql`, are run.